 \subsection{Results of Multi-modal Subspace Clustering}

-For multi-modal experiments, we use the pre-trained deep auto-encoders to extract features for the comparison shallow methods.
-There are $4,096$ features for both RGB image and depth image.
-The experimental results on the RGB-D dataset are presented in Table \ref{table:multimodal}.
-Our method outperforms all the other competitors.
-We raise the performance bar by around $3.4\%$ in NMI, $5.3\%$ in ACC, $4.8\%$ in AR, $5.8\%$ in F-measure compared with the second best method.
-Compared with the shallow models that first extract deep features and then conduct subspace clustering, our proposed MvDSCN joints feature learning and subspace clustering together and multi-view relations affect on both parts.
-Hence, MvDSCN outperforms the state-of-the-art subspace clustering algorithms.
+For the multi-modal experiments, we used pre-trained deep autoencoders to extract features to compare shallow methods.
+There were $4,096$ features for both the RGB image and depth image.
+The experimental results on the RGB-D Object dataset are presented in Table \ref{table:multi-modal}.
+Compared with the shallow model, we used a deep convolutional autoencoder for hidden representation, which will obtain better feature information.
+Compared with the shallow models that extract deep features and then conduct subspace clustering, our proposed MvDSCN joints feature learning and subspace clustering together, and multi-view relations affect both parts.
+Our method outperforms all other competitors.
+Compared with the second-best method, we improved performance by approximately $1.2\%$ in NMI, $1.5\%$ in ACC, and $0.8\%$ in ARI. {We also evaluated the clustering methods on the CUB dataset.
+As shown in Table \ref{table:cub}, the released implementations of some traditional algorithms cannot perform clustering in this large-scale environment.
+We used ResNet50 to extract features with 2,048 dimensions for the RGB modality and 312 binary attributes for the other modality.
+On CUB, our method gains improvements of approximately $0.6\%$ and $0.2\%$ over the second-best method in terms of NMI and ARI, respectively.
+Furthermore, our method gains substantial improvements of approximately $8.6\%$, $13.3\%$, $17.9\%$, and $19.6\%$ over the best non-deep method (LMSC) in terms of NMI, ACC, ARI, and F-measure, respectively. }

+In contrast to the shallow models that extract deep features and then perform subspace clustering, the MvDSCN joins feature learning and subspace clustering so that the multi-view relations affect both parts.
+Hence, MvDSCN achieves outstanding performance.

-\textbf{Single Modal versus Multiple Modal}.
-As shown in Table \ref{table:modelversus}, our methods significantly outperform subspace clustering with only single modal data, which further demonstrates the superiority of multi-modal fusion.
-Overall, the RGB modality achieve better performance than Depth modality.
-We improve the clustering performance by 5.0\% in NMI, 4.9\% in ACC, 4.7\% in AR and 4.6\% in F-measure when we fuse them by MvDSCN.
+\textbf{Single modality versus multiple modalities}.
+As shown in Table \ref{table:modelversus}, our method substantially outperforms subspace clustering with only a single modality of data, which further demonstrates the superiority of multi-modal fusion.
+Overall, better results are obtained using the RGB modality than the depth modality.
+Compared to subspace clustering with only the RGB modality, we improved the clustering performance by $5.0\%$ in NMI, $4.9\%$ in ACC, $4.7\%$ in ARI, and $4.6\%$ in F-measure when we fuse them using the MvDSCN.